Mashon/Resources/boolean_expressions.md

 #Boolean Expressions

 Here is some additional practice for writing booleans.
 You will also get some practice working with methods.
-The methods have been written for you.
-All you need to do is write the boolean logic that will make the method work properly.
 We have not specifically covered methods yet but you should have a feel for them due to your prework.
 In each question, the method has already been written for you, all you need to add is the logic.
 Once you've written the logic don't forget to call the method with various arguments to make sure your logic is correct.

 #####Example: Write a boolean expression to show that if `good` is equal to "sunny" _or_ "blue sky", it's going to be a nice day.
 ```ruby